cblop/recipe-finder/README.md

  "broccoli" {"broccoli-stilton-soup" 1.5}}
 ```
 ### search
-`search`: the `search` function returns a vector of document ids.
-These can then be passed to `render-recipe` to return the full text of a recipe in this format:
+`The `search/search` function returns a vector of document ids.
+These can then be passed to `search/render-recipe` to return the full text of a recipe in this format:

 ``` clojure
 {:title "Potato and leek pie"